 Interns work closely with CADA’s Community Advocates to serve victims of domestic and sexual violence through legal advocacy, emotional support, and support groups.
 Community advocacy interns also participate in the crisis call-out rotation to respond to incidents of domestic and sexual violence that present at hospitals or law enforcement centers after regular business hours.
 Students interested in a community advocacy position should have a minimum of 400 hours to complete.
 Opportunities are available throughout CADA’s service area.

-Interns work closely with CADA’s development team and assist with tasks related to social media, web, and email communications, as well as tasks related to fundraising, event planning, and resource development.
-Students interested in a development & communications position should have a minimum of 120 hours to complete.
+Interns work closely with CADA’s Awareness Committee and the Development and Volunteer Manager to cary out awareness raising and community engagement initiatives.
+Students assist with tasks related to the planning, implementation, and evaluation of awareness activities and campaigns.
+Students interested in a community engagement position should have a minimum of 120 hours to complete.

 Interns work closely with the Education Program Manager to provide opportunities for the community to engage in learning about domestic violence, sexual violence, and CADA’s resources.
 Interns also participate in researching, preparing, facilitating and evaluating multiple prevention initiatives throughout CADA’s service area.
 Students interested in an education program position should have a minimum of 120 hours to complete.